Top 5 Best Pool Tables Under $1,000 (2026 Reviews)

-But not everyone needs to spend $812.
-I compared 23 budget pool tables across Amazon, Walmart, Wayfair, and direct manufacturers, then narrowed the field to 6 that are actually worth buying.
+But not everyone needs to spend $868.
+I compared 23 budget pool tables across Amazon, Walmart, Wayfair, and direct manufacturers, then narrowed the field to 5 that are actually worth buying.
 The full range runs from ~$447 for a solid portable option up to ~$868 for a classic bar-table feel.
-Every table below uses MDF playing surfaces (not slate), which keeps the price down.
-MDF performs well for casual home play but can warp in humid or damp conditions over time.
+Every table below uses MDF playing surfaces (not slate) — that’s how you get under $1,000.
+MDF performs well for casual home play but warps in humid or damp conditions over time.
+The full breakdown of that tradeoff is in our slate vs MDF comparison.

 Quick Comparison Table